NimaLaal/Atlas/README.md

 - `linear_timing=True` combined with a model string lacking an `ltm|` prefix is an inconsistent configuration that fails as a raw broadcast error rather than a message.
-- The chromatic index is implemented but connected to nothing:
-  `SuperSignal.update_red_basis` has no callers.
-- `stabilize_TNT` (`signals/signals_utils.py:78`) is a no-op for any pulsar with padded timing columns: the shift is `eps * min(diag(TNT))` and those columns put an exact zero on the diagonal.
-A positive-only variant is commented out directly below it.

 ## References